 – Picnic Blanket // I recommend a plastic-backed/waterproof picnic basket if you’re looking to get out of the house with the babies.
 There aren’t a lot of places to go with two babies that don’t involve food or spending money, so I recommend the park.

-- Leashes // We have two sets of leashes (one to keep in the house for walks, we go on a lot of walks) and one set to keep in the car.
-I haven’t really used them yet, so I can’t recommend them, but one of my college roommates has twins and her girls were on leashes and she said it was a necessity.
+– Leashes // We have two sets of leashes (one to keep in the house for walks, we go on a lot of walks) and one set to keep in the car.
+These are a necessity.

 – 1 Infant Care Kit // There’s a bunch of good stuff in this.
 I just used the comb from it last night at 14 months … but not on Wren, nope, that little girl is still bald!